Leicester City 2-2 Manchester United

 United dominated in the second half and the result should never have been in question with 19 attempts on goal in the match.

-Lingard should have made it three when he hit the post after rounding Schmeichel, while the Dane also got his fingertips to the ball to stop substitute Marcus Rashford when also through on goal.
+Lingard should have made it three when he hit the post after rounding Schmeichel, while the Dane also got his fingertips to the ball to stop substitute Marcus Rashford when he was through on goal.

 United failed to capitalise on Amartey's 73rd-minute sending off and Mourinho looked to shore up the lead instead of extending it, bringing on Ander Herrera for Lingard with 15 minutes left in the match.

-"I don't get United," said Ex-England winger Chris Waddle on Radio 5 live.
+"I don't get United," said ex-England winger Chris Waddle on BBC Radio 5 live.
 "They've had so many chances to really put this game beyond Leicester but they've messed about and missed chances."

 'Good result for the future'